Christof/vim_tips/vim_tips.md

 Commands can operate on the whole match by using `//e`.
 So for example for changing all characters of a match to uppercase this command could be used `gU//e<CR>`.
-To repeat this action with the dot commad, the next match must be addressed with `//<CR>` and not with `n`.
+To repeat this action with the dot command, the next match must be addressed with `//<CR>` and not with `n`.

 If a search pattern needs to be refined it can be reused by typing